sormy/gentoo-ami-builder/README.md

 Run `gentoo-ami-builder --help` to see full list of available options.

 **Doesn't work?
 Please file a bug and we will take care of it!**

+## Troubleshooting

+**Can't connect over SSH during prepare instance phase**

+Check if default security group "default" has enabled incoming access on 22 port form 0.0.0.0 or your IP address.

+**Timeout on "Waiting until AMI image will be available"**

+The time that takes to create image depends on multiple factors, including region, time of the day, day of the week, type of instance, size of volume etc.

+Failing on last step doesn't mean that image creation won' be finished at all, most likely it will finish, but a bit later.
+You can still monitor progress in AWS console.

+If you are experience continues failures when default 30 minutes is not enough, then submit an issue on the tracker.

 ## Customization